denevell/Natch/README.md

 The start of a REST interface for a forum.

 ### Current

+* Should be able to make another user an admin user
+* Should be able to remove another admin user is admin user has a higher priority

 * Test performance with multiple connections
 * Re-enable db locking
 * Length of a tag and length of a subject.